USER GUIDEο

 π Notes

-horizondefines the number of time intervals (typically 24 for daily cases).Cdefimposes a high penalty to discourage energy deficits.Solver_Optionscan be adjusted according to the installed solvers (e.g.,cbc,gurobi, orcplex).
+horizondefines the number of time intervals (typically 24 for daily cases).Cdefimposes a high penalty to discourage energy deficits.Cdefanddemanddefined in meta section are used to create a connection bar if none is definedSolver_Optionscan be adjusted according to the installed solvers (e.g.,cbc,gurobi, orcplex).

 Define hydraulic parameters, reservoir characteristics, and inflows for each hydro unit.